 In addition to supporting the Sex Education Forum through formal affiliation, we've been lobbying key influencers and the Government to make sex education statutory.
 This was achieved in 2017 when relationships and sex education (RSE) became statutory in all schools, including those with faith-based ethos.

 However, we remain concerned that faith schools will continue to be able to "teach in accordance with the tenets of their faith" and that parents will continue to have a right to withdraw their children.
 We are now campaigning to ensure that all children, irrespective of their religious or cultural background or the type of school they attend, will be entitled to the same protection from harm that balanced and accurate SRE offers.
-A consultation on RSE is expected in the autumn of 2017.

 What you can do: